alexkychen/data-science-interviews/theory.md

 There are several assumptions of linear regression.
 If any of them is violated, model predictions and interpretation may be worthless or misleading.

 1. **Linear relationship** between features and target variable.
-2. **Additivity** means that the effect of changes in one of the features on the target variable does not depend on values of other features.
-For example, a model for predicting revenue of a company have of two features - the number of items _a_ sold and the number of items _b_ sold.
-When company sells more items _a_ the revenue increases and this is independent of the number of items _b_ sold.
-But, if customers who buy _a_ stop buying _b_, the additivity assumption is violated.
+2. **Multivariate normality**: any combination of features (therefore the target variable) should be normally distributed.
+If a certain feature is highly skewed, we could use log transform to normalize it.
-3. Features are not correlated (no **collinearity**) since it can be difficult to separate out the individual effects of collinear features on the target variable.
+3. **No or little multicollinearity** between features.
+Otherwise, it will be difficult to separate out the individual effect of collinear features on the target variable.
-4. Errors are independently and identically normally distributed (y<sub>i</sub> = B0 + B1*x1<sub>i</sub> + ... + error<sub>i</sub>):
-   1. No correlation between errors (consecutive errors in the case of time series data).
-   2. Constant variance of errors - **homoscedasticity**.
-For example, in case of time series, seasonal patterns can increase errors in seasons with higher activity.
-   3. Errors are normaly distributed, otherwise some features will have more influence on the target variable than to others.
-If the error distribution is significantly non-normal, confidence intervals may be too wide or too narrow.
+4. **No autocorrelation**: error term of one feature should be independent from another.
+In time-series data, one could found the error of f(X) is highly correlated with f(X+1), and which is autocorrelated.
+5. **Homoscedasticity**: the variance of errors/residues in a linear regression model is constant.
+To overcome the heteroscedasticity problem, one could apply log transformation to target variable or use weighted regression models.

 <br/>